 Taco Fresco opens in Babylon

-Escape the frigid New York winters and bask in the warmth and flavors of Northern Mexico at Babylon’s newest Sonoran-inspired taco spot, Taco Fresco.
+Bask in the warmth of Northern Mexico at Babylon’s Sonoran-inspired taco spot, Taco Fresco.

 Taco Fresco is on Railroad Avenue in the space that used to house Supreme Philly cheesesteak.
-The fresh taco concept was inspired by a trip part owner Mike Tochluk and his business partner Charles Kwon — the pair had run franchises such as Wing Stop for a long time — took to Las Vegas and Southern California.
+The fresh taco concept was inspired by a trip part owner Mike Tochluk and his business partner Charles Kwon took to Las Vegas and Southern California.
+The pair had run franchises such as Wing Stop for a long time

 "We don’t see anything like this on Long Island, so we decided hey, why not take a stab at it,” Tochluk said.
 "Trying some of these taco places that we were very impressed with on the West Coast, a lot of them were very simple menus, but just really focusing on the taco ... we really wanted to keep it simple, but make sure that it was the best that it can be at a reasonable price as well.”